 A lifelong learner, product-minded entrepreneurial individual who has been the voice of the user in the development team for 25 years.
 She is also an established blogger.

-Kim is a service designer with a proven track record in marketing, content strategy, education and brand storytelling.
+Kim is an innovation consultant and service designer with a proven track record in marketing, content strategy, education and brand storytelling.